Chart Color Schemes

 Development

-In FY-26, there have been $49.9 million in commercial approvals, indicating robust local business investment.
-Compared to the Rest of Qld, Cranley has 100.0% higher new home approvals per person, offering greater choice for buyers despite a recent slowdown in building activity.
-This level is notably higher than the national average, reflecting strong developer confidence in the location.
-New development comprises 82.0% detached houses and 18.0% attached dwellings, maintaining the area's low density character while attracting space-seeking buyers.
-There are approximately 269 people per dwelling approval in Cranley, suggesting room for growth.
+This suggests a balanced supply and demand dynamic, with new properties constructed at an average expected cost of $506,000, slightly above the regional average.
+Compared to Rest of Qld, Cranley has shown 107.0% higher new home approvals per person, indicating greater choice for buyers but also a slowdown in building activity in recent years.
+This level is significantly higher than the national average, suggesting strong developer confidence in the location.
+New development consists predominantly of detached houses (77.0%) and attached dwellings (23.0%), preserving Cranley's low-density nature while attracting space-seeking buyers.
+The area has approximately 118 people per dwelling approval, indicating an expanding market.

-According to AreaSearch's latest quarterly estimate, the location is projected to add 130 residents by 2041.
-Based on current development patterns, new housing supply should meet demand, providing favourable conditions for buyers and potentially facilitating further population growth beyond current projections.
+Future projections estimate Cranley will add 147 residents by 2041 based on the latest AreaSearch quarterly estimate.
+Given current development patterns, new housing supply should readily meet demand, offering favourable conditions for buyers and potentially facilitating further population growth beyond current projections.

 Frequently Asked Questions - Development